Role of Data in Marketing Strategy

 If you need statistical support for your decisions, start with the Auraria Library Statistics Guide; then go local, national or international with Colorado By the Numbers, the PEW Research Center or Census and Eurostat.
 For raw data in aggregate markets useICPSRor Data.gov (Federal Government data).

-Euromonitor's online market research tool, formerly called GMID or Global Market Information Database, monitors economic trends and gives strategic analysis, market size, and market share for numerous products across key countries.
+Online market research tool monitors economic trends and gives strategic analysis, market size, and market share for numerous products across key countries.
 Passport includes demographic, psychographic, economic and marketing reports, and statistics, which are comparable across countries.
 It provides country profiles that include economic news and emerging sectors, and integrated data sets that provide historical trends and forecasting numbers.
 Datasets may be downloaded to Excel.

-European Commission data and forecasts on the European Union as a whole or on separate countries within the Union.
+Data, statistics, and forecasts on the European Union as a whole and on separate countries within the Union.
+Explore data by theme, news, or country.
+To find facts about a specific country, click on Data visualizations, then Country facts.
 Eurostat relies on each country to send in their data, so it is sometimes incomplete.
-The site includes the Eurostat Yearbook.
+Includes the Eurostat Yearbook.

 The Inter-university Consortium for Political and Social Research (ICPSR) maintains and provides access to an archive of social science data for research and instruction, and offers training in quantitative methods to facilitate effective data use.
 Auraria campus users (faculty, staff, students) must register for a personal ICPSR account from an on-campus, networked computer (or a VPN connection) to be able to download data.